 5) Examine Your Outputs

-We mentioned before that in order for your IT helpdesk to be managed effectively, you need to look at all your operational outputs.
+We mentioned before that for your IT helpdesk to be managed effectively, you must look at all your operational outputs.
 This includes, most importantly, costs.

-Work out how much it is costing you to provide an effective IT helpdesk service, in particular the costs to resolve each call or ticket.
+Work out how much it costs you to provide an effective IT helpdesk service, particularly the costs to resolve each call or ticket.

-Also look at how your IT helpdesk support team is split.
-Do you have a majority of your team working on easier, low-maintenance tasks, leaving just a few senior IT helpdesk technicians to deal with the harder tasks?
-Focusing on harder issues, while driving the easier tickets to the self-service tools, will do wonders for your efficiency, not to mention your bottom line.
+Also, look at how your IT helpdesk support team is split.
+Do you have most of your team working on easier, low-maintenance tasks, leaving just a few senior IT helpdesk technicians to deal with the harder tasks?
+Focusing on harder issues while driving the easier tickets to the self-service tools will do wonders for your efficiency, not to mention your bottom line.

 6) Choose Your Provider Wisely

-At the end of the day, the IT helpdesk software you use is there to help improve your business, and keep your customers happy.
-Therefore, make sure you choose an IT Helpdesk software solution that aligns well with what you hope to achieve as a business and that also includes all the features and integrations you require.
+At the end of the day, the IT helpdesk software you use is there to help improve your business and keep your customers happy.
+Therefore, make sure you choose an IT Helpdesk software solution that aligns well with what you hope to achieve as a business and includes all the features and integrations you require.

 7) Final Takeaways

-If you want to improve the way you manage your IT helpdesk, choosing the right PSA IT Helpdesk Software is crucial.
+If you want to improve how you manage your IT helpdesk, choosing the right PSA IT Helpdesk Software is crucial.
 Saying that, when deploying a new helpdesk solution, the "a little and often approach" is best.
-The worst thing you can do is to jump in and try to change all your processes at once.
-Taking it in smaller, more manageable steps, means you’ll spend less time focusing on bugs and more time focusing on your overall business goal: To provide the best service to your customers as efficiently and cost-effectively as possible.
+The worst thing you can do is jump in and try to change all your processes.
+Taking it in smaller, more manageable steps means you’ll spend less time focusing on bugs and more time focusing on your overall business goal: To provide the best service to your customers as efficiently and cost-effectively as possible.

-It should also be noted that if you want effective IT helpdesk management, you need to evaluate how well customers believe that their problems have been resolved.
+It should also be noted that if you want effective IT helpdesk management, you must evaluate how well customers believe their problems have been resolved.

-This means that the first person to contact a customer should also be the follow-up contact, even if the solution was provided by another member of staff.
+This means that the first person to contact a customer should also be the follow-up contact, even if the solution were provided by another member of staff.

-Managing your IT helpdesk doesn’t have to be a hard task, and it doesn’t have to break the bank.
-Picking the right IT Helpdesk software, and building all your foundational processes early
+Managing your IT helpdesk doesn’t have to be a hard task; it doesn’t have to break the bank.
+Picking the right IT Helpdesk software and building all your foundational processes early